-If we are not successful in executing our strategy to increase sales of our Data products to large pharmaceutical and biotechnology customers, our results of operations may suffer.
+If we are not successful in executing our strategy to increase sales of our Data and Services products to large pharmaceutical and biotechnology customers, our results of operations may suffer.

-An important part of our growth strategy is to increase sales of Data products, and in particular our Insights product, to large pharmaceutical and biotechnology companies.
+An important part of our growth strategy is to increase sales of Data and Services products, and in particular our Insights product, to large pharmaceutical and biotechnology companies.
 Sales to large companies involve risks that may not be present (or that are present to a lesser extent) with sales to small-to-mid-sized entities.
 These risks include:

-- increased leverage held by large customers in negotiating contractual arrangements with us; - changes in key decision makers within these organizations that may negatively impact our ability to negotiate in the future; - customer employees may perceive that our products pose a threat to their internal control and advocate for internally developed solutions over our product; - resources may be spent on a potential customer that ultimately elects not to purchase our products; - more stringent requirements in our service contracts, including stricter service response times, and increased penalties for any failure to meet service requirements; - increased competition from larger competitors that traditionally target large enterprises and government entities; and less predictability in completing some of our sales than we do with smaller customers.
+- increased leverage held by large customers in negotiating contractual arrangements with us; - changes in key decision makers within these organizations that may negatively impact our ability to negotiate in the future; - customer employees may perceive that our products pose a threat to their internal control and advocate for internally developed solutions over our product; - resources may be spent on a potential customer that ultimately elects not to purchase our products; - more stringent requirements in our service contracts, including stricter service response times, and increased penalties for any failure to meet service requirements; - increased competition from larger competitors that traditionally target large enterprises and government entities; - less predictability in completing some of our sales than we do with smaller customers; and - the potential that advancements in AI allow our Data customers to develop models that serve as functional equivalents of our database and render our own products obsolete.

-Sales to large pharmaceutical and biotechnology companies is often a lengthy process, generally taking several months and sometimes longer.
+Selling to large pharmaceutical and biotechnology companies is often a lengthy process, generally taking several months and sometimes longer.
 Following the establishment of the relationship, the negotiation of purchase terms can be time-consuming, and a potential customer may require an extended evaluation and testing period.
-Due to the length, size, scope, and requirements of these evaluations, we frequently provide short-term pilot deployments of our Data products at no or low cost.
+Due to the length, size, scope, and requirements of these evaluations, we frequently provide short-term pilot deployments of our Data and Services products at no or low cost.
 We sometimes spend substantial time, effort and money in our sales efforts without producing any sales.
 The success of the investments that we make to acquire customers depends on factors such as our ability to identify potential customers for which our data products have an opportunity to add significant value to the customer's business, our ability to identify and agree with the potential customer on an appropriate pilot deployment to demonstrate the value of our products, and whether we successfully execute on such pilot deployment.
 Even if the pilot deployment is successful, we or the customer could choose not to enter into a larger contract for a variety of reasons.
 For example, product purchases by large companies are frequently subject to budget constraints, leadership changes, multiple approvals, and unplanned administrative, processing, and other delays, any of which could significantly delay or entirely prevent our realization of sales.
 As a result, in the event a sale is not completed or is canceled or delayed, we may have incurred substantial expenses, making it more difficult for us to become profitable or otherwise negatively impacting our financial results.